qwesomeishak/SOC-Brute-Force-Detection-Splunk/README.md

-## 🚨 SOC Brute Force Detection Using Splunk
+# SOC Brute Force Detection and Investigation Using Splunk

 ## Project Overview

-In this project, I simulated a real-world brute force attack scenario and investigated it using Splunk SIEM.
+In this project, I used Splunk to detect and investigate suspicious Windows login activity linked to a possible brute force attack.

-I analysed Windows authentication logs to identify suspicious login behaviour, focusing on a pattern where multiple failed login attempts were followed by a successful login — a common indicator of a brute force attack.
+By analysing Windows authentication logs, I identified a pattern where multiple failed login attempts were followed by a successful login from the same external IP address against the same user account.
+This is a common indicator of attempted credential compromise and required further investigation.

+I focused on Event IDs 4625 and 4624 to trace the activity, understand what happened, and assess the potential security risk.
+I then documented the findings, explained the likely impact, and outlined practical response actions.

-This project reflects a typical SOC analyst workflow, including alert monitoring, log analysis, threat identification, and evidence-based decision making.
+This project reflects a typical SOC analyst workflow, including detection, validation, log analysis, event correlation, timeline reconstruction, incident assessment, and response recommendation.

 ---

 ## SOC Workflow

-1. Alert triggered in Splunk
+1. Alert triggered in Splunk indicating unusual authentication activity
-2. Investigated authentication logs
-3. Identified suspicious IP activity
+2. Validated the alert to determine whether it was a true or false positive
+3. Analysed Windows authentication logs (Event IDs 4624 and 4625)
-4. Correlated failed and successful logins
+4. Correlated multiple failed login attempts with subsequent successful logins
-5. Documented findings in an incident report
+5. Investigated source IP addresses to distinguish between internal and external activity
+6. Built a timeline of events to understand the sequence of the activity
+7. Assessed the likelihood of credential compromise and potential impact
+8. Documented findings and recommended appropriate response actions

 ---

 ## Dataset

 The dataset contains simulated Windows authentication logs, including:

 - **EventCode 4624** – Successful login